JKachele/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git
+First, check out the dotfiles repo in your $HOME directory using git<br>
+*Use the recurse-submodules flad to import all submodules*

 ```
-$ git clone git@github.com/dreamsofautonomy/dotfiles.git
+$ git clone git@github.com:JKachele/dotfiles.git --recurse-submodules
 $ cd dotfiles
 ```